If you’ve just bought a slow cooker or Crock Pot, these tips will help you to get delicious results every time!

-Slow cookers, or crock pots, are a fantastic addition to your kitchen.
-They help save time and money, and make it simple to get a delicious dinner on the table after a busy day.
+Slow cookers or crock pots are a fantastic addition to your frugal kitchen.
+They help save time and money, and make it ever so easy to get a delicious dinner on the table after a busy day.

 Want to learn more?
 Click here to find out the many Benefits of a Slow Cooker.

-I’ve recently been trying out this 5.7 litre slow cooker from Crock Pot.
-Did you know that Crock Pot made the original electric slow cooker back in 1970?
-Since then, they’ve kept up to date with the latest styles and tastes in slow cooking, and their range of products reflects this.
-They have a range of slow cookers to suit every size of family, and they all deliver great tasting food without you needing to spend hours in the kitchen.
+I’ve recently been trying out some new recipes in this 5.7 litre slow cooker from Crock Pot.
+Crock Pot made the original electric slow cooker back in 1970 and have a range of slow cookers to suit every size of family.
+They all deliver great tasting food without needing you to spend hours in the kitchen.

-This particular model is a generous 5.7 litre slow cooker, which will easily feed six hungry people.
+This particular model is a generous 5.7 litre slow cooker which will easily feed six hungry people or give you some leftovers to stash in your freezer.
 There are three settings – low, high and a warm setting for keeping food warm when it’s finished cooking.
 And it has a hinged lid, which solves that annoying problem of where to put the lid down while you’re adding ingredients later on in the cooking process.

-The lid can be removed for easy cleaning – you’ll be glad to hear that both the lid and stoneware are dishwasher safe.
-And the stoneware pot can even be used in the oven as well.
+Both the lid and the stoneware are dishwasher safe and you can even use the stoneware pot in the oven as well.
 This Crock-Pot is a high quality piece of kitchen equipment from a company who know more about slow cooking than pretty much anyone!

-Care for your slow cooker.
+Once you’ve chosen your slow cooker, it will last for years if you take good care of it.
 The ceramic or stoneware pot may crack if it’s exposed to sudden changes in temperature.
-So let it come to room temperature before you turn it on, and don’t place a hot stoneware directly onto a cold kitchen top.
+So allow it come to room temperature before you turn it on, especially if it’s been in the fridge overnight.
+And never place a hot stoneware pot directly onto a cold kitchen top.

 Choosing your Ingredients

-Don’t use frozen food.
 It may be tempting to pre-freeze ingredients for slow cooker meals and just add them to the slow cooker straight from the freezer.
 But this is a definite no-no as it can lead to food poisoning.
-Make sure that your food is all fully thawed before you turn the slow cooker on.
+Making up pre-portioned slow cooker meals is a great time saving measure but make sure that your food is all fully thawed before you turn the slow cooker on.

 Preparing the Ingredients

-Trim away excess fat.
-You need to remove any excess fat from meat to avoid ending up with a greasy, oily sauce.
-If you are cooking chicken joints, it’s a good idea to remove the skin from the chicken as well.
+You’ll need to remove any excess fat from meat to avoid ending up with a greasy, oily sauce.
+And if you are cooking chicken in the slow cooker, it’s a good idea to remove the skin as well.

-It’s great to get dinner cooking in the morning before you go out, but you need to do a little planning first:
+It’s great to get dinner cooking in the morning before you leave the house, but you’ll need to do a little planning first: